commercetools/commercetools-sync-java/docs/usage/CATEGORY_SYNC.md

 More examples of those utils for different fields can be found [here](/src/integration-test/java/com/commercetools/sync/integration/externalsource/categories/updateactionutils).

 ## Caveats

-2. The sync library is not meant to be executed in a parallel fashion.
-Check the example in [point #2 here](/docs/usage/PRODUCT_SYNC.md#caveats).
-    By design, scaling the sync process should **not** be done by executing the batches themselves in parallel.
-However, it can be done either by:
-      - Changing the number of [max parallel requests](/src/main/java/com/commercetools/sync/commons/utils/ClientConfigurationUtils.java#L116) within the `sphereClient` configuration.
-It defines how many requests the client can execute in parallel.
-      - or changing the draft [batch size](https://commercetools.github.io/commercetools-sync-java/v/v1.0.0-M14/com/commercetools/sync/commons/BaseSyncOptionsBuilder.html#batchSize-int-).
-It defines how many drafts can one batch contain.

-    The current overridable default [configuration](/src/main/java/com/commercetools/sync/commons/utils/ClientConfigurationUtils.java#L45) of the `sphereClient` is the recommended good balance for stability and performance for the sync process.

-    In order to exploit the number of `max parallel requests`, the `batch size` should have a value set which is equal or higher.

-3. The library will sync all field types of custom fields, except `ReferenceType`. [#87](https://github.com/commercetools/commercetools-sync-java/issues/87).
+1. The library will sync all field types of custom fields, except `ReferenceType`. [#87](https://github.com/commercetools/commercetools-sync-java/issues/87).